A hitchhiker's guide to Poisson gradient estimation: Introduction

 Brains communicate via discrete \textit{action potentials}, or \say{spikes} \citep{kandel2021, duboisreymond1848}, that are often noisy \citep{faisal2008noise}.
 The \textit{rate coding hypothesis} \citep{Adrian1926TheIP, barlow1972single, perkel1968neural} states that information is encoded in \textit{firing rates} (number of spikes per unit time), motivating the use of Poisson distributions to model stochastic spike counts.

 The Poisson distribution is a principled choice, for both theoretical and empirical reasons.
-Theoretically, Poisson can be derived as the maximum entropy limit for sums of independent binary events \citep{harremoes2002binomial}, interpretable as spikes arising from many weak synaptic inputs.
-Empirically, it is supported by evidence showing that cortical spike counts often exhibit approximately Poisson variability \citep{shadlen1998variable, tolhurst1983statistical}.
+Theoretically, Poisson arises as the maximum-entropy limit of sums of independent Bernoulli events with fixed mean \citep{harremoes2002binomial}, interpretable as spikes arising from many weak synaptic inputs.
+Empirically, this is supported by classic evidence that cortical spike counts often exhibit approximately Poisson variability \citep{tomko1974neuronal, tolhurst1983statistical, shadlen1998variable}, together with recent mechanistic evidence that Poisson-like irregularity can emerge from weakly synchronous network drive \citep{pattadkal2025synchrony}.

 Motivated by this connection, \citet{vafaii2024pvae} developed the \textit{Poisson Variational Autoencoder} (\pvae), a generative model with Poisson-distributed latent variables that encodes inputs as discrete spike counts.
+Subsequent work demonstrated that iterative inference in the \pvae yields a spiking implementation of \textit{sparse coding} \citep{vafaii2025brainlike, olshausen1996emergence, rozell2008sparse}.
+Further work investigated the information geometry of the Poisson family, showing that the \pvae objective naturally links information \textit{coding rate} to neural \textit{firing rate}, yielding an emergent metabolic cost that promotes sparse, energy-efficient representations under resource constraints \citep{vafaii2026metabolic}.
+Separately, \citet{johnson2025pvaert} showed that the \pvae captures key psychophysical phenomena in perceptual decision-making, such as speed–accuracy trade-offs.

-Subsequent work \citep{vafaii2025brainlike} demonstrated that iterative inference in the \pvae yields a spiking implementation of \textit{sparse coding} \citep{olshausen1996emergence,rozell2008sparse} and captures key psychophysical phenomena in perceptual decision-making \citep{johnson2025pvaert}.
-From a machine learning perspective, the \pvae model family demonstrates improved sample efficiency in downstream classification and strong out-of-distribution generalization.
-These results position the \pvae as a strong candidate for NeuroAI applications.
+From a machine learning perspective, the \pvae model family demonstrates improved sample efficiency in downstream classification tasks \citep{vafaii2024pvae}, as well as strong out-of-distribution generalization performance \citep{vafaii2025brainlike}, surpassing hybrid iterative-amortized VAE alternatives \citep{kim2018semi, marino18iterative}.
+Take together, these results position the \pvae family as a strong candidate for NeuroAI applications.

 However, gradient-based training of discrete latent variable models is difficult.
 Unlike Gaussian VAEs \citep{kingma2013auto}, discrete models generally lack low-variance pathwise estimators, forcing practitioners to rely on high-variance score function estimators \citep{paisley2012variational,bengio2013estimating,schulman2015gradient,li2024forward}.
 To overcome this challenge, \citet{vafaii2024pvae} introduced a differentiable relaxation of Poisson based on point processes, which we call the \textit{Exponential Arrival Time} (\eat) method.
 This enabled end-to-end training of \pvae models using standard autograd libraries.